crmpicco/aws-certifications/deployment-provisioning-automation.md

 Step 3: Test - run tests on the new image, e.g. does it boot?

 Step 4: Distribute - distribute the image to the region(s) of your choice

+## CloudFormation

+IaC - Infrastructure as Code

+Templates can be YAML or JSON files

+**Template:**

+Parameters - Input custom values

+Conditions - e.g. provision resources based on environment

+Resources - describes the AWS resources that CloudFormation will create (mandatory)

+Mapping - allows you to create custom mappings like Region-AMI

+Transform - allows you to reference code located in S3, e.g Lambda code or reusable snippets of CloudFormation code